 Seven Tips for Future Expats – Preparing Yourself To Move Abroad

-It often takes months or even years of planning and patience to get an opportunity to move abroad and experience an amazing expat life.
+It often takes months or even years of planning and patience to get an opportunity to move abroad and experience amazing expat life abroad.
 Nerves will start to creep in as you start sharing the news about your transition with a friend or two on Facebook.
 All the excitement will keep building up as the departure date draws closer.
+These tips also apply to digital nomads.

 Here are the seven tips below that should help you in getting well set for a wonderful life abroad: